ADHD Symptoms In Adults

 More Executive Function Treatment Options

 ADHD Coaching – An ADHD Coach will work collaboratively with individuals with ADHD or Executive Function challenges to address specific needs and personal goals.
-An ADHD Coach address their client’s needs by identifying their strengths and building upon them.
+An ADHD Coach addresses their client’s needs by identifying their strengths and building upon them.

 Your ADHD Coach will likely emphasize the importance of building your own support system.
 People you can count on.
 An accountability partner who will support you and hold you accountable.
 That could be a teacher or a good friend in college.
 One of the things accountability partners do is to offer support by reminding you of things.
 Finding support is critical to developing accountability.